Dacha204/grub2-themes-Ettery/README.md

 > **Note:**
 > There is ***install.sh*** script from original ZorinOS theme that automates install process, but it is not tested with this theme, therefore I recommend manual installation.

+> **Note:**
+> If you use arch linux or a arch based distribution you can also install this theme from the [aur](https://aur.archlinux.org/packages/grub2-theme-ettery/).

 #### Preparation
 Find out supported resolution by your grub.